-^{25.} The loss function (17) assumes that the central bank adopts the inflation target π^ as a point target.
-For that reason, strictly speaking, equation (17) cannot be directly applied to "inflation zone targeting" that aims at keeping inflation rate within a specific range.
-Our approach is based on the understanding that for equation (17) to approximate zone targeting with a range of 2 percent, the weight given to price stability is relatively low compared with that under point targeting.
+&lt;sup>24 The loss function (17) assumes that the central bank adopts the inflation target $\pi^$ as a point target.
+For that reason, strictly speaking, equation (17) cannot be directly applied to "inflation zone targeting" which aims at keeping inflation rate within a specific range.
+Out approach is based on the understanding that for equation (17) to approximate zone targeting with a range of 2%, the weight given to price stability is relatively low compared with that under point targeting.

-^{26.} Most of the research on the monetary policy of the FRB, which has the dual mandate of price stability and full employment as a legal obligation, sets $\chi = 1$ as the benchmark.
+&lt;sup>25 Most of the research on the monetary policy of the FRB, which has the dual mandate of price stability and full employment as a legal obligation, sets $\chi = 1$ as the benchmark.